-- B. After the Network Provider Application has passed the screening process, the documentation submitted will be forwarded to the Director of Quality Improvement and Contracts for review.
-The Director of Quality Improvement and Contracts will consult with the Senior Director of Care Management and Placement Services and the Director of Intake for approval to move forward with the contracting process.
-Applicants will be evaluated based on:
+All Applicants will be evaluated based on:

 - 1. Network Provider Application

 - 2. Policies and Procedures

 - 3. Services to be provided

-- 4. Compliance history
+- 4. Compliance history (HHSC CCR or state's licensing, other SSCCs, DFPS)

 - 5. Financial stability

-- 6. Community need
+- 6. Community/OCOK need

 - 7. Current license and accreditations

 - 8. Impact the applying Provider may have on continuity of care for Region 3b clients